Neethiventhan123/EXP-1-PROMPT-ENGINEERING-/README.md

 7. Summarize findings with real-world examples.

 ## Output
-1. Generative AI can generate realistic new data such as human-like text, lifelike images, synthetic voices, and even protein structures.
+1.Generative AI can generate realistic new data such as human-like text, lifelike images, synthetic voices, and even protein structures.

 2.Transformers solved the limitations of RNNs and LSTMs by introducing attention, enabling models to handle long sequences efficiently.